Zamboanga del Sur – Pagadian F.A.

 The Zamboanga del Sur - Pagadian Football Association is a Philippine provincial football association based in Pagadian in Zamboanga del Sur.
 Founded in 1999 it works under the Philippine Football Federation as a provincial football association for the Zamboanga del Sur province area.
 As of 2015 it is under the leadership of President Bayani Jose Abad and Secretary General Diole Dinglasa.
-The Zamboanga del Sur - Pagadian FA sends a team to represent the region in the yearly PFF National Men's Club Championship.